penske-media-corp/pmc-vvv/README.md

       you have something set up that you cannot part with.

 ## Miscellaneous Issues
+### 04/07/2022
+Error: While running `vagrant up` the box will warn that `vagrant-goodhosts` plugin is not installed and will suggest `vagrant plugin install --local` will fix the issue.
+It does not.

+Fix: Install the `vagrant-goodhosts` plugin manually. `vagrant plugin install vagrant-goodhosts` followed by `vagrant reload --provision` to ensure that all dependencies are in sync.

 ### 03/11/2021
 Error: During `vagrant up --provision` encountered `default: sudo: unable to execute /usr/local/bin/wp: Permission denied`.
 Upon SSHing into Vagrant (`vagrant ssh`) noted with `ls -al /usr/local/bin/wp` that this wp-cli script was owned by `root` and within the group `root`.